ibm-cloud-docs/power-iaas/vpn-connections.md

 In addition to the subnet restrictions specified in [Configuring and adding a private network subnet](/docs/power-iaas-cli-plugin?topic=power-iaas-configuring-subnet), VPNaaS has the following restrictions:

 a.
-Subnets that represent `10.xx.xx.xx/8` is not supported.
+Subnets with `10.xx.xx.xx/8` address are not supported.

 b.
 These additional subnets are restricted: TBD.